Zilliqa/dev-portal-old/docs/contributors/core-coinbase.md

 ---

 At each DS epoch, a total of `COINBASE_REWARD_PER_DS` QA is distributed to reward miners.
-Out of this amount, 25% is allocated as the base reward, 5% the lookup reward, and the remainder the cosignature-based reward.
+Out of this amount, 20% is allocated as the base reward, 40% for cosignature-based reward and 40% for seed node staking rewards.

 The base reward is given to each node equally.
 Specifically, these nodes are those who gained membership into a shard or the DS committee by doing PoW.